Passport & China Visa Instructions

-1) Your ACTUAL passport, it must:
+1) Your ACTUAL passport:

-2) One recent passport-size photo, and it must:
+2) One recent passport-size photo

-- have a plain white background
+- Have a plain white background

-- be bare headed, and show a full front view of the person's head
+- Be bare headed, and show a full front view of the person's head

-- can not be scanned; digital images must be produced on a glossy paper
+- Cannot be scanned.
+Digital images must be produced on a glossy paper

 3) A completed, signed and dated China Visa Application Form.
-You need Adobe Reader to view this

 If you would like to handle China visa application yourself and your China tour includes Tibet, you must send us a copy of your passport information and China visa pages so we can handle the Tibet Permit for you.